Visit your veterinarian BEFORE brushing

 1. BE PATIENT, this won't happen overnight.
 First have your pet get used to you putting something in their mouth.
 Dip your finger in tuna juice and let them lick it.
 Then gently rub your soaked finger on their canine teeth (the large fangs in the front) and gums.
 After a few sessions add other teeth.
 Your pet will look forward to this and you can move on to the Kittyteeth toothbrush.

-2. Dip the kittyteeth.com or doggieteeth.com toothbrush in tuna juice and let them lick it.
+2. Dip the Kittyteeth toothbrush in tuna juice and let them lick it.
 This will get them accustomed to the feel of the brush.
 Then gently brush their canine teeth and gums and slowly add other teeth.

 3. Purchase pet toothpaste in a flavor your pet will love and repeat steps 1 & 2.
 Don’t use toothpaste designed for humans because it could upset your pet's stomach.

 With that said it will take time for your cat or dog to accept having their teeth brushed.
 The most important thing to remember is be PATIENT!
-They do not understand what your doing and may be afraid.
-With any activity involving your pet, you are training them and teaching them how to behave (hopefully) while you're brushing their teeth with the cat toothbrush or dog toothrbush.
+They do not understand what you are doing and may be afraid.
+With any activity involving your pet, you are training them and teaching them how to behave (hopefully) while you're brushing their teeth with the toothbrush.